Crown Hill Cemetery: 19th century

+20th century

+In 1911, the acquisition of 40 acre at the northwest corner of Crown Hill made the 550 acre grounds the third largest nongovernmental cemetery in the United States.

 Crown Hill's Pioneer Cemetery was established on the north grounds in 1912.
 The bodies of 1,160 early settlers from Greenlawn Cemetery were moved to this new section at Crown Hill.
 The remains of 33 people from Rhoads Cemetery, established on the city's west side in 1844, were interred in the Pioneer Cemetery in 1999.
 Bodies from the Wright-Whitesell-Gentry Cemetery located near Castleton on the city's northeast side were moved to the Pioneer Cemetery in 2008–09.

 The cemetery's grounds continued to change.
 In 1914, landscape architect George Kessler designed a brick and wrought-iron fence nearly 3 mi long.
 It was completed in the early 1920s and surrounded three quarters of the cemetery's south grounds and the southern end of the north grounds along 38th Street.
 A bridge/underpass that became known as the Subway passed beneath 38th Street to connect the north and south grounds.
 Although Crown Hill faced competition from other cemeteries in the area, it continued to expand.
 More than 100,000 people were buried there by the late 1930s and more than 155,000 by the late 1970s.
 The cemetery's Community Mausoleum was formally dedicated in 1951.
 Building five of the Garden Mausoleums, a series of outdoor mausoleums, was completed in 1962.
 A new administrative building by Bohlen and Burns was dedicated in 1969.
 By the early 1980s, Crown Hill was valued at nearly $3 million.
 Its annual sales were estimated at $250,000, with an operating budget of $895,000.
 The cemetery employed 15 salaried employees, 21 full-time maintenance workers, and 25 seasonal workers.